alfiebradic/mugi-compressor/README.md

 # 3 bands.
 2 directions.
 1 compressor.

-Mugi's interface is inspired by vintage racing aesthetics and centred around the gauge cluster-style gain reduction meters.
+Mugi's interface is inspired by vintage racing aesthetics and centred around its gauge cluster-style gain reduction meters.
 Each band has its own colour-coded needle to provide intuitive metering at a glance.

 ![mugi_gif.gif](Misc/mugi_gif.gif)